RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 $$
     P(\theta | X) = \frac{P(X | \theta) P(\theta)}{P(X)} \qquad \propto P(X | \theta) P(\theta)
 $$
-In this way, the MLE optimization gets modified in the MPA optimization as in the picture below
+In this way, the MLE optimization gets modified in the MAP optimization as below

 <img src="img/MLE-MPA.png" alt="MLE-MPA" width="900">

 What happens if $\log P(\theta)$ is constant?
-This means that the prior $P(\theta)$ does not favor any particular value of $\theta$: it is a flat uniform distribution
+This means that the prior $P(\theta)$ does not favor any particular value of $\theta$: it is a flat uniform distribution.

-$\log P(\theta)$ plays the role of a regularization term and it can help in reducing overfitting.
+$\log P(\theta)$ plays the role of a regularization term and can help in reducing overfitting.
 However, if it is constant we are not regularizing anything and, since the parameters start from a random initialization, the average behavior of many parameters might seem to “cancel out” or stabilize, due to the law of large numbers.

 If $\log P(\theta)$ is constant, then MAP reduces to MLE because the constant doesn't affect the location of the maximum.